 CRVS->Joshua: Birth Certificate93@enduml

-Figure 49.4.2.1.2-2: Create Patient Workflow Diagram Pseudocode
+Figure 49.4.2.2.2-2: Create Patient Identity Workflow Diagram Pseudocode

 Pre-conditions:

 Joshua is born at a care facility.
 The details about his name, his gender, and his parental relationships are known.
 These are captured in the care facility’s EMR.
 Since this is a birth and the first time the record is entered in the EMR no queries are made to search for existing records.